Lavochkin

 NPO Lavochkin (НПО Лавочкина, OKB-301, also called Lavochkin Research and Production Association or shortly Lavochkin Association, LA) is a Russian aerospace company.
 It is a major player in the Russian space program, being the developer and manufacturer of the Fregat upper stage, as well as interplanetary probes such as Fobos-Grunt.
 As of 2015, it was headed by Sergei Lemeshevskii.
 On 10 August 2017 the Lavochkin Association's Board of Directors appointed Vladimir Kolmykov Director General of the enterprise.

 Overview

 The company develops and manufactures spacecraft such as the Fregat rocket upper stages, satellites and interplanetary probes.
 It is a contractor for a number of military programs, such as the Oko early warning satellite, Prognoz and Araks programmes as well as the civilian program Kupon.
 One of the company's most notable projects was the participation in the failed Fobos-Grunt sample return mission.
 NPO Lavochkin has also developed the Elektro–L series of new-generation weather satellites, as well as the Navigator standardised satellite platform, which will serve as the basis for several future Russian satellites.

+The company also produced civilian items in the 1970s and 80s, such as the Irbis brand of climbing and mountaineering gear (carabiners, ice screws etc.).